deepankarsharma/wac/README.md

 This is a fork of the great works at **kanaka/wac** focuses on making the WASM Interpreter work on embedded devices compatible with Espressif ESP32 and their ESP-IF development environment.
+This environment uses Amazon FreeRTOS.

 Please read the intro at kanaka/wac .